Business Management BSc(Hons)

 Facilities

-This Business Management course is based on Penryn Campus, a purpose-built site which is shared with the Games Academy, Fashion & Textiles Institute, Institute of Photography, the School of Film & Television and students from the University of Exeter.
+This Business Management degree is based on Penryn Campus, a purpose-built site which is shared with the Games Academy, Fashion & Textiles Institute, Institute of Photography, the School of Film & Television and students from the University of Exeter.
 We encourage collaboration across disciplines.

 Campus facilities include: